Cancer (young people)

 The doctors tried persuading me to come back to the hospital.
 They tried their best.
 They gave a lot of effort into it.
 But I think it was just me who just blocked out.
 I couldn't see that I had to go through the treatment.

-Junior doctors in hospital were sometimes the subject to criticism because of their relative lack of expertise and inexperience at disclosing information to young people and their parents.
-One mother described how a junior doctor had given misleading information, causing her unnecessary fears and anxiety.
+Junior doctors in hospital were sometimes subject to criticism because of their relative lack of expertise and their inexperience with disclosing information to young people and their parents.
+One mother described how a junior doctor gave misleading information which caused her unnecessary fears and anxiety.

 A junior doctor gave a poor prognosis to the mother of a young person with a brain tumour, which was later corrected by the consultant.